sharmaeklavya2/web-of-reductions/readme.md

 # Web of Reductions

+**Update**: This repository has been superseded by [sharmaeklavya2/graph-with-comments](https://github.com/sharmaeklavya2/graph-with-comments).

 A script which generates a directed graph where vertices are problems and there is an edge from problem A to problem B iff A reduces to B in polynomial time (or logarithmic space).